Professor Pac-Man

-Professor Pac-Man is a quiz arcade game that was produced by Bally Midway and is the seventh title in the Pac-Man series of games, which was released in August 1983.
+Professor Pac-Man is a quiz arcade video game that was produced by Bally Midway and released in August 1983.
+It is the seventh title in the Pac-Man series of games.
 It is also the last of only seven games from Bally Midway Manufacturing to run on their Midway Astrocade hardware.
-Only 400 cabinets were made; approximately 300 of these were returned to the manufacturer and converted to Pac-Land cabinets the following year.
+Only 400 cabinets were made; many of these were returned to the manufacturer and converted to Pac-Land cabinets.

 Description

 Designed to capitalize on the perceived quiz game niche, Professor Pac-Man presented simple visual puzzles, and required the players (or "pupils", as they are called by the game) to solve each within a short time limit.
 Despite the game's usage of Namco's popular Pac-Man character, Professor Pac-Man did not fare very well in the arcades, due to its slow pace and its abandonment of the famous maze-based gameplay that made the previous titles so popular.